cfjedimaster/vscode-csslint/client/readme.md

 to your preferences.

 # History
+April 2, 2018: Two PRs from @mseiler025.
+One is cleanup, one adds a 'clear issues on document close setting'.

 June 12, 2017: First, took in a PR from @coliff that added an icon (thanks!).
 I then did a bunch of cleanup while I was trying to get the darn thing running again on my laptop.